 The Upper Potomac Chapter supports the MOAA national legislative agenda.
 We are also actively support the Maryland Council of Chapters in various state veterans' issues.

-We have a legislative affairs representatives for all three of our major membership states (MD, PA, & WV)to monitor and report on the legislative activities in all three areas.
+We have legislative affairs representatives to monitor and report on the legislative activities impacting our membership

 Our Chapter Newsletter is typically sent out a month before our functions with specific information on the activities, directions, time & place, reservation forms and RSVP information.